binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

              _log = log;
           }

-          public string GetTokenClaims(string token) {
+          // Called on each resource request other than login/outs. public string GetTokenClaims(string token) {
              // There's no cookie so no point checking with the auth service. if (string.IsNullOrEmpty(token)) return null;